-We’ve packaged the example notebooks for this guide into a DBC archive so you can easily import them into Databricks and run them yourself:
+We’ve packaged the example notebooks for this guide into a downloadable DBC archive so you can easily import them into Databricks and run them yourself.

 TensorFlowOnSpark simplifies deep learning training on Spark clusters by:

-- Abstracting away the need to manually specify a cluster configuration (mapping from CPUs/GPUs to Tensorflow tasks)
+- Abstracting away the need to manually specify a cluster configuration (mapping from CPUs and GPUs to TensorFlow tasks)